easybuilders/easybuild/docs/Easystack-files.rst

-.. easystack:
+.. _easystack:

 Easystack files
 ===============

 This documentation covers aspects of specifying a software stack to instlal with Easybuild with *easystack files*.

-*Note: this is an experimental feature.
+*Note: this is an `experimental feature <experimental_features>`.
 Some of the mentioned functionality may be subject to change or be prone to errors.*

 .. contents::
     :depth: 3
     :backlinks: none

-.. easystack_basics:
+.. _easystack_basics:

 The basics
 ----------

 *Easystack files* describe an entire software stack, and can be used to specify to EasyBuild what to install.

-.. easystack_usage:
+.. _easystack_usage:

 Usage
 -----